 - Indian Fry Bread is often served with a taco type meat, but would lend well to many other savory left overs.

 - Hand pies are making a resurgence: savory or sweet.
-In the frozen north, here, we make pasties, little pie turnovers filled with various meats and traditionally turnips or rutatbegas.
-They can, of course, be filled with all manner of fillings.
+In the frozen north, here, we make pasties, little pie turnovers filled with various meats and traditionally turnips or rutatbagas.
+They can, of course, be filled with all manner of fillings and are a great way to clean out the fridge.
 These, of course, are not to be confused with pasties used in Burlesque dancing!

 - I could go on and on!